Shadraze/DiscordGifEmoteBot/Readme.md

 1. For the Discord bot, which interacts through Discord's interactions API
 2. For an API with FastAPI, that the bot can make calls against

+Also, makes use of an Nginx container for reverse proxy.

 # Initial Setup:
 1. Add your discord bot token to ./Volumes/DiscordBot/token.txt
 2. Run: docker compose up